 Almost as imposing a landmark as the Duomo, the Castello Sforza is also a must-see stop on your tour of Milan.
 You can walk around the grounds for free.
 This castle is very large and imposing.
 It is pretty much what you would expect a castle to be.
 It even has moats and draw bridges.
 The Sforzas ruled Milan during its “golden age” , and were the ones who brought Leonardo to Milan.

 Inside the Sforza, you will find Michelangelo’s unfinished Pieta.
 This was his last work, and he died while working on it.
 Even though it was not completed, it captures the pain of Mary, the mother of Christ, as she holds up the lifeless body of her son.
-If you look closely, you can picture the aged Michelangelo sculpting away at this block of marble, and how difficult it was becoming for him .
+If you look closely, you can see the chisel marks and picture the aged Michelangelo sculpting away at this block of marble, and how difficult it was becoming for him .